restarone/comfortable-mexican-sofa-docs/How-to-add-markdown-support.md

 You can add markdown support pretty easily though.
 Just create a tag class to handle it [see existing tags as a reference](https://github.com/comfy/comfortable-mexican-sofa/tree/master/lib/comfortable_mexican_sofa/tags):

+**NOTE** As of 1.7.0 markdown is supported out of the box.

 ```ruby
 require 'redcarpet'